IBM/cp4waiops-samples/replicate-policies-scripts/v1/README.md

-# Policy Replication Tool for IBM AIOps
+# Policy Replication Tool for IBM Concert Operate

-A Python-based tool for migrating policies between IBM AIOps clusters using the IR Core API.
+A Python-based tool for migrating policies between IBM Concert Operate clusters using the IR Core API.

 ## Requirements